jaredblack/trivia-wizard/README.md

 - Need to allow for a quick and easy way to reconnect if the socket connection is lost
 - Only allow for one host at a time - if there's an open host socket then we should not allow another host to join
 - TO FACILITATE THIS: listen for close on every client, and then just reconnect when that happens!
+- Also allow a team to reconnect if a team name that's already in is entered (but maybe kick out the other socket)

 ### Things to explore
 - Svelte has some movement/transition things that could help make look things nice.
 Particularly, transitions when we reorder the score list could be cool.

+### To-do before the demo on Monday
+- Make it so if submission is reopened on a question, teams that have already submitted can't submit again
+- Validate question index in the relay answers function, and log if things are off.
+This will make it a lot easier to see problems during testing.
+- Ability to smoothly reconnect (see reconnection section)
+- Scoring enhancements
+    - Ability to adjust how many points a particular question is worth
+    - Ability to directly adjust team scores by clicking on their score on their answer
+    - Ability to let a question have "multi-scoring" - like having each correct answer in a list of answers be worth 20 points.
+- Allow adjustment of the timer length for a given question

+### Future to-do
+- Implement the doubling ability from the last trivia night
+- Parse score inputs helpfully like adding 100 points if I type +100

 ## Resources
 - [WebSockets tutorial](https://websockets.readthedocs.io/en/stable/intro/tutorial3.html)